anjrew/shutterstock_scroll/README.md

 **Issues**
 - When trying to load a project file as mock JSON data an error was thrown.
 I raised an issue on the flutter GitHub project as no clear solution was given in the documentation and no solutions where on google searches or stack overflow. https://github.com/flutter/flutter/issues/35740.

+- Flutter driver was not corretly locating the widgets with the SerializableFinder class.
+I rasied an issue on Github as I could fin no solutions or topics on the rest of the web. https://github.com/flutter/flutter/issues/36244